Skillshare vs. Teachable Comparison: Which Is Better?

 Unlike Skillshare, Teachable has an elaborate pricing system, so to get access to more perks as an instructor, you’ll need to pay for a higher-tier subscription.

-Teachable offers four pricing plans:
+Teachable offers four pricing plans, excluding the free plan:

-Teachable pricing
+Teachable pricing plans

 Although the Free plan is not recommended as a long-term solution for professionals, it’s a great option for learning the ropes.
 Teachable provides you with its core features – hosting, Teachable subdomain, unlimited students and courses, basic integrations, and quizzes – for free.